-Salt plugin for interacting with network devices, without running Minions
+Salt plugin for managing devices and applications, without running (Proxy) Minions

 Salt plugin for interacting with network devices, without running Minions.